-

 Robb Stavne (Company Owner)

-MSc, P. Biol., RPBio - Senior Wildlife Specialist
+M.Sc, P. Biol., RPBio - Senior Wildlife Specialist

 Robb Stavne completed his M.Sc. at the University of Alberta in 2005 examining effects of cattle grazing on wetland bird communities in the Aspen Parkland.
 Since then, Robb has accumulated more than 20 years of experience as a wildlife ecologist working throughout western Canada.
 Robb works and volunteers with his community in Peace River to engage them in citizen science initiatives, and to promote awareness and conservation of wildlife and associated issues.
 Robb owns and operates Sora Ecological Consulting with staff distributed across Alberta and BC, working with industry, governments, and academics to navigate regulatory and conservation concerns amongst responsible development.
 When he is not in a helicopter or trudging through boreal peatlands, you will find him canoeing and fishing the rivers and lakes in North-west Alberta, hiking or skiing the back country, or spending time relaxing with friends and family.